dyne/JaroMail/README.md

 **GNU/Linux** users can run `make` to install all needed components (done automatically, requires root) and compile auxiliary tools.
-Once compiled then `make install` will put Jaro Mail in `/usr/local`.
+Once compiled then `sudo make install` will put Jaro Mail in `/usr/local`.
 Or To install it as user into a self-contained place:

 ```